-he Attitudinal Entropy framework and our inferential model share several similarities with one another For instance, the former argues that entropy (and its reduction) determin attitudes, a claim that is certainly compatible with the latter (e.g., the s)the framework takes the position that implicit and explicit attitudes are based on a single type of mental process which involves inferential reasoning.Dalege and colleagues note that “weights between attitude elements generally arise based on inferences” (p.12) whileassessentropy (which they conceptualize as consistency between attitude elements) require the system to be able to evaluate how different pieces of information in the network are related to one another (and if such relations are true or not). is compatible with single process (propositional) models of attitudes and learning () and diverges from models distinguish between two types of attitudinal processes or systems: e.g., system 1 vs 2 (Kahneman, 2003), or associative and propositional processes (e.g., Gawronki & Bodenhausen, 2006). also accord with recent recommendations to explore alternatives to dual-process theories of human cognition (e.g., Melnikoff & Bargh, 2018) especially relevant attitude research where such theories often in the absence of clear empirical support see Corneille & Stahl, 2018). , several points of divergence between our inferential model and the attitudinal entropy framework.
+The Attitudinal Entropy framework and our inferential model share several similarities with one another.
+For instance, the former argues that entropy (and its reduction) may play a key role determining the structure and properties of attitudes, a claim that is certainly compatible with the latter (e.g., the inferential account suggests that model updating may be based on weighing of the extent to which integration of new information increases entropy [which is unfeasible] compared to other factors such as the inferred value of the information).
+Second, the Attitudinal Entropy framework takes the position that implicit and explicit attitudes are based on a single type of mental process which involves inferential reasoning.
+For instance, Dalege and colleagues note that “weights between attitude elements generally arise based on inferences” (p.12) while assessing for entropy (which they conceptualize in part as consistency between attitude elements) presumably requires the system to be able to evaluate how different pieces of information in the network are related to one another (and if such relations are true or not).
+Such a perspective is compatible with single process (propositional) models of attitudes and learning (De Houwer, 2014; Mitchell, De Houwer, & Lovibond, 2009) and diverges from models which distinguish between two types of attitudinal processes or systems: e.g., system 1 vs 2 (Kahneman, 2003), associative vs. rule-based (Smith & DeCoster, 2000), or associative and propositional processes (e.g., Gawronki & Bodenhausen, 2006).
+It also accords with recent recommendations to explore alternatives to dual-process theories of human cognition (e.g., Melnikoff & Bargh, 2018), a call which is especially relevant to attitude research where such theories remain dominant and often in the absence of clear empirical support (see Corneille & Stahl, 2018).
+That said, there are several points of divergence between our inferential model and the attitudinal entropy framework.
 We will highlight these where appropriate in the following sections.
 For now, XXX.

 Issue 2: A More Nuanced Perspective and Account of Attitudes is Needed